China virus claims second life off mainland, Macau casinos told to close

 (Graphic: Tracking the novel coronavirus - here)

-Reporting by Lusha Zhang and Ryan Woo in Beijing, Farah Master in Hong Kong, Cheng Leng and Winni Zhou in Shanghai, Roxanne Liu, Muyu Xu and Se Young Lee in Beijing, Brenda Goh and Zoey Zhang in Shanghai, Tom Westbrook in Singapore, Byron Kaye in Sydney, Matthew Tostevin in Bangkok, Linda Sieg, Sakura Murakami and Ami Miyazaki in Tokyo, John Geddie in Singapore, Kate Kelland in London, Stephanie Nebehay in Geneva, Ben Blanchard in Taipei, Susan Heavey and Makini Brice in Washington, David Ljunggren in; Ottawa; Writing by Robert Birsel and Andrew Cawthorne; Editing by Angus MacSwan
+Reporting by Lusha Zhang and Ryan Woo in Beijing, Farah Master in Hong Kong, Cheng Leng and Winni Zhou in Shanghai, Roxanne Liu, Muyu Xu and Se Young Lee in Beijing, Brenda Goh and Zoey Zhang in Shanghai, Tom Westbrook in Singapore, Byron Kaye in Sydney, Matthew Tostevin in Bangkok, Linda Sieg, Sakura Murakami and Ami Miyazaki in Tokyo, John Geddie in Singapore, Kate Kelland in London, Stephanie Nebehay in Geneva, Ben Blanchard in Taipei, Susan Heavey and Makini Brice in Washington, David Ljunggren in; Ottawa; Writing by Robert Birsel, Andrew Cawthorne and Lisa Shumaker; Editing by Angus MacSwan and Bill Berkrot